Moldy Food Overview

 Weather conditions also place the fungal population under stress, they produce mycotoxins as part of their response to the stress.
 Most people think of moisture causing fungal growth, but droughts often place the plants under stress and can result in high mycotoxin levels.

 Farmers and food warehousers attempt to keep mold out of our food.
 Still we find mycotoxins in our food supply.
 The United Nations has said that 25% of our worlds grain supply is contaminated with mycotoxins.
+To keep mold from growing in grains you are storing it is necessary that the moisture content stay under 0.7.
 If you really want control of your food, I suggest you grow as much of it yourself as you can and get the rest form local farmers that you can trust.
-Any time you cut down on transport and storage of a food, you will also decrease the chances of mold growth.
+Any time you cut down on transport and storage of a food by someone else, you will also decrease the chances of mold growth.

 Plant Factors That Increase Toxin Production